Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Path integral analysis

 where

-It can be noticed that the terms in $\dot{B}$ are no longer present in the expression (\ref{AmpAF}).
+Note that the terms in $\dot{B}$ are no longer present in the expression (\ref{AmpAF}).
 As we mentioned, the contributions of the differentials $d\tilde{t}_j$ and $d p_{\tilde{t} (j)}$ as well as those coming from the Dirac deltas cancel each other.
-This explains why time-scaling cannot modify the measure in the reduced phase space analysis given by Chetouani \cite{chetouani1989generalized}.
+This explains why time reparametrizations cannot modify the measure in the reduced phase space analysis given by Chetouani \cite{chetouani1989generalized}.

 To conclude our calculation, we now use the relation

 which implies that, at lowest order in $\Delta T^{(0)}_j$, we have the approximation